What Car Oil Do I Choose?

-When you buy a car, either brand new or second hand, you will find a manual in the car that tells you what car engine oil you need.
-Your car will need an oil top up at 180,000km or when your motor oil light appears.
+When you buy a car, either brand new or second hand, you will find a manual in the vehicle that tells you what car engine oil you need.
+Your vehicle will require an oil top up at 180,000km or when your motor oil light appears.
 You can also check your car oil by ensuring it has not been turned on for at least an hour.
 Take the dipstick out and wipe it clean.
 Dip it back into the oil and see if it covers the oil markers.
 If it doesn’t, then it’s time to top up your oil.

 If you are like me – you want to know more about the oil and what the numbers and letters mean on the bottle – here is a brief explanation.
-Equally, you can log on to a number of websites that can advise you on what oil you need, based on the make and model of your car.
+Equally, you can log on to several websites that can advise you on what oil you need, based on the make and model of your car.

 In temperatures that soar past the 40 degrees in the UAE, it’s always wise to purchase an oil that ends in 40 – or you can ask a professional or go to one of our partners like Profix Autocare and have them change your oil.

-Synthetic oils are made for high-tech engines, whether in a Chevy Corvette or Mercedes-Benz, are full of synthetics.
-If these oils pass stringent special tests (indicated by their labelling), it means they have superior, longer-lasting performance in all the critical areas, from viscosity index to protection against deposits.
+Synthetic oils are made for high-tech engines, whether in a Chevy Corvette or Mercedes-Benz, which are full of synthetics.
+If these oils pass stringent special tests (indicated by their labeling), it means they have superior, longer-lasting performance in all the critical areas, from viscosity index to protection against deposits.